 FEZ’s moving averages

-A trend-following indicator, the moving average is the average stock price over a certain period of time.
-It is also known as a lagging indicator because it is calculated based on past prices.
+Moving average is the average stock price over a certain period of time.
+It is a trend-following indicator.
+It is also known as the lagging indicator because it is calculated based on past prices.

-In the final part of this series, we’ll discuss how FEZ performed with respect to its volatility and mean return.
+In the next part of the series, we’ll analyze FEZ with respect to its volatility and mean return.